YunusHanK/WP-BOT-Project/README.md

 ## Features

-- Automatically logs into WhatsApp Web using QR code scanning.
 - Checks for new messages periodically.
 - Processes image albums, single images, and document files.
 - Moves and renames downloaded files to a target directory.